 The Light Program is a mental health treatment program that supports individuals in crisis or struggling to function on a regular basis.
 Our mental health Intensive Outpatient Programs (IOP) and Partial Hospital Programs (PHP) consist of an initial individual session establishing person-centered treatment goals followed by regularly scheduled group and individual counseling sessions; individual and family sessions are provided on an as needed basis.
 A qualified therapist leads the counseling sessions and is trained to assist each client in meeting their personally pre-defined treatment goals.

 The Light Program is available in multiple locations and services adolescents and adults.
-There is also specialty programming, called Seeds of Hope, for individuals suffering from eating disorders.
-Most individuals who enter The Light Program attend an average of 18 sessions over the course of 4 to 8 weeks.
-Upon discharge, clients are referred back to their individual therapist.
-If they do not have an individual therapist, they will receive a referral prior to leaving the program.
+Most individuals who enter The Light Program attend an average of 18 sessions over the course of 4 to 8 weeks for intensive outpatient program and 10-15 treatment days for partial hospital program.
+Upon discharge, clients are referred back to the most appropriate next level of care, and often will return to their individual therapist upon discharge from IOP.
+If they do not have an individual therapist, they will receive a referral prior to leaving our intensive outpatient program.

-If you would like to refer yourself or a loved one, or if you have any questions about The Light Program, please CALL (888) 686-7511.
+If you would like to refer yourself or a loved one, or if you have any questions about The Light Program, please call (610) 644-6464.